ipavlov93/telemetry-demo/telemetry-node/README.md

 The default gRPC retry mechanism does not re-establish broken connections (e.g., when the server is unreachable).
 RPC calls retry on failure with respect to the following status codes: Unavailable, ResourceExhausted, DeadlineExceeded.
 The caller is responsible for ensuring that context lifetimes are long enough to support full retry cycles.

+---

+## TODO

+Future improvements:
+1. Enable TLS for network communication.
+2. Add custom implementation of retry strategy with transport connection reestablishment and exponential backoff.
+3. Add hardcoded variables in main() to config.
+4. Add gRPC client configuration options to config.
+5. Add IntervalSensor RPS configuration to config.
+6. Add more tests.